Inside NOFILTER-NFEXEC: A Deep Dive into WFP Implementation and BOF OPSEC Engineering

 { ULONG_PTR TokenHandle; }— a new handle in the calling process’s handle table, pointing to the duplicated token.

 This is the core of the technique: the token duplication occurs entirely within kernel space.
-No user-mode NtDuplicateToken or DuplicateHandle call is made, so EDR products that hook these functions at the user-mode level do not see the operation.
+No user-mode NtDuplicateToken or DuplicateHandle call is made, so user-mode hooks placed on these APIs have no visibility into the operation.

 Phase 6 — Impersonate.
 The retrieved token is duplicated as an impersonation token (using NtDuplicateToken with TokenImpersonation type and SecurityImpersonation level), and applied to the current thread via NtSetInformationThread(ThreadImpersonationToken).
 The thread now runs as NT AUTHORITY\SYSTEM.